On this page:

-Contact EHS for more information on the university’s SPCC program.
+Contact Environmental Health and Safety for more information on the university’s SPCC program.

-Wright State University infrastructure is designed with of a separate storm sewer system for the management of storm water runoff from campus.
+Wright State University infrastructure is designed with a separate storm sewer system for the management of stormwater runoff from campus.
 This system collects runoff for discharge at various points on campus.
-The EPA considers this system a non-traditional municipal separate storm sewer system and as such WSU is required to obtain a storm water discharge permit.
+The EPA considers this system a non-traditional municipal separate storm sewer system and as such Wright State is required to obtain a stormwater discharge permit.

 View the Storm Water Permit (PDF) for Wright State University.

-Contact EHS for more information on the university’s storm water program.
+Contact Environmental Health and Safety for more information on the university’s stormwater program.

 Wright State University operates several underground storage tanks on campus for fueling vehicles.